throuz/frontend-interview/README.md

 1.  **Please introduce yourself**

-    I am a skilled Frontend Developer with extensive experience in building high-performance web applications.
-With a strong foundation in React.js, Next.js, TypeScript, and various modern front-end tools, I specialize in creating scalable, maintainable, and user-friendly applications.
-My passion lies in optimizing user experiences, streamlining development processes, and working closely with cross-functional teams to deliver impactful digital solutions.
+    I’m a Frontend Developer with a lot of experience building fast and efficient web apps.
+I’m comfortable with React.js, Next.js, TypeScript, and a bunch of other modern tools.
+My main focus is making apps that are scalable, easy to maintain, and most importantly, provide a smooth user experience.
+I love making things run faster, working with teams to improve processes, and building products that actually make an impact.

 2.  **Why do you want to join our company?**

-    I’m really excited about your company's focus on creating impactful, user-centric digital experiences.
-After researching your recent projects, particularly your work in [specific project or tech], I believe my background in building scalable, performant web apps would be a great fit for your team.
-I admire the way your team fosters a collaborative environment and supports innovation, and I’m eager to bring my front-end expertise to contribute to your continued success.
+    I’m super excited about your focus on creating digital experiences that really matter to users.
+After checking out your recent work, especially [specific project or tech], I think my experience in building scalable, high-performance web apps could really add value to your team.
+I also really like the vibe of your team and how you encourage collaboration and innovation.
+I’d love to be a part of that and bring my front-end skills to help take things even further.

 3.  **What contribution can you bring to our company?**

-    With my extensive experience in React and Next.js, I can help the team build high-performance, scalable applications that deliver exceptional user experiences.
-I’ve successfully worked on similar projects where I optimized the front-end architecture and collaborated closely with back-end developers to streamline the development process.
-My focus on continuous learning and implementing best practices would allow me to contribute valuable insights to improve code quality and team efficiency.
-I’m also eager to work in a collaborative environment, sharing knowledge and learning from other team members.
+    I’ve got a lot of experience with React and Next.js, so I can definitely help the team build fast, scalable apps that give users a great experience.
+I’ve worked on projects where I optimized the front-end setup and worked closely with back-end devs to streamline the whole process.
+I’m always looking for ways to improve my skills and stay on top of best practices, so I think I could bring useful insights to improve both code quality and team efficiency.
+Plus, I really enjoy collaborating with others, sharing what I know, and learning from teammates.

 ## Technical Knowledge and Experience